AnneSoOJ/AnneSoOJ/README.md

 - 👋 Hi, I’m @AnneSoOJ
-- 👀 I’m interested in Text/Image Analysis
+- 👀 I’m interested in _Text/Image Analysis
-- 🌱 I’m currently learning Python App Development
+- 🌱 I’m currently learning ****Python App Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on > Still on Work In Progress
-- 📫 How to reach me on Linkedin (https://fr.linkedin.com/in/annesooj) or Twitter (https://twitter.com/ASOmbouaJalais)
+- 📫 How to reach me on [Linkedin] (https://fr.linkedin.com/in/annesooj) or on [Twitter] (https://twitter.com/ASOmbouaJalais)

 <!---
 AnneSoOJ/AnneSoOJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.